LEDGER HARDWARE WALLETS

 They’re a bit like gold in that respect, which is why some people call Bitcoin ‘digital gold’.

-Inflation is a problem that we all face, but often don’t recognize how problematic it can be—particularly when measured over years and decades.
+Inflation is a problem that we all face, but often don’t recognize how problematic it can be.
+It creeps up on you over years and decades.
+Use an inflation simulator to better understand the impact of leaving your savings in the bank.

 Knowledge is power – so keep on learning!
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block video Get Rich Quickly In Crypto.